-Version NCDSv09 JM Exc
+Version NCDSv08 JM Exc

-Levetiracetam

 Film-coated tablets

 Oral solution

 Concentrate for injectable solution for infusion

 Administration

 Oral

 Intravenous

 Composition

-KEPPRA 500 mg Film-Coated Tablets
+KEPPRA 500 mg Film-coated Tablets

 Each film-coated tablet contains: Levetiracetam 500 mg, sodium croscarmellose, opadry 85F32004, colloidal anhydrous silica, macrogol 6000, magnesium stearate.

-KEPPRA 1000 mg Film-Coated Tablets
+KEPPRA 1000 mg Film-coated tablets

-Each film-coated tablet contains: Levetiracetam 1000 mg, sodium croscarmellose, opadry 85F18422, colloidal anhydrous silica, macrogol 6000, magnesium stearate.
+Each film coated tablet contains: Levetiracetam 1000 mg, sodium croscarmellose, opadry 85F18422, colloidal anhydrous silica, macrogol 6000, magnesium stearate.

-KEPPRA 100 mg/mL Oral Solution
+KEPPRA 100 mg/mL Oral solution

-Each mL contains: Levetiracetam 100 mg, malitiol Lycasin, glycerol 85 %, acesulfame potassium, methyl parahydroxybenzoate, ammonium glycyrrhizate, sodium citrate, propyl parahydroxybenzoate, grape flavor, citric acid monohydrate, purified water q.s.
+Each mL contains: Levetiracetam 100 mg, maltitol Lycasin, glycerol 85 %, acesulfame potassium, methyl parahydroxybenzoate, ammonium glycyrrhizate, sodium citrate, propyl parahydroxybenzoate, grape flavor, citric acid monohydrate, purified water.

-Each 100 mL contain: Levetiracetam 10 g, maltitol Lycasin, glycerol 85 %, acesulfame potassium, methyl parahydroxybenzoate, ammonium glycyrrhizate, sodium citrate, propyl parahydroxybenzoate, grape flavor, citric acid monohydrate, purified water q.s.
+Each 100 mL contain: Levetiracetam 10 g, maltitol Lycasin, glycerol 85 %, acesulfame potassium, methyl parahydroxybenzoate, ammonium glycyrrhizate, sodium citrate, propyl parahydroxybenzoate, grape flavor, citric acid monohydrate, purified water.

-KEPPRA 500 mg/5 mL Concentrate for Solution for Infusion
+KEPPRA 500 mg/5 mL Concentrate for Injectable Solution for Infusion

-Each vial (5 mL) contains: Levetiracetam 500 mg, sodium chloride, sodium acetate trihydrate, glacial acetic acid, water for injection.
+Each vial (5 mL) contains: Levetiracetam 500 mg, sodium chloride, sodium acetate, glacial acetic acid, water for injection q.s.

 Not all strengths and/or presentations are available in all markets.

 Pharmacological Properties

 ATC Code

 N03AX14.

-Pharmacotherapeutic Group Antiepileptics; Other Antiepileptics.

-Mechanism of Action The active substance, Levetiracetam, is a pyrrolidone derivative (S-enantiomer of $\alpha$ -ethyl-2-oxo-1-pyrrolidine acetamide), chemically unrelated to existing antiepileptic active substances.
+Pharmacotherapeutic Group Antiepileptics; Other Antiepileptics The active substance, Levetiracetam, is a pyrrolidone derivative (S-enantiomer of α -ethyl-2-oxo-1-pyrrolidine acetamide), chemically unrelated to existing antiepileptic active substances.
 The mechanism of action of Levetiracetam still remains to be fully elucidated.
 In vitro and in vivo experiments suggest that Levetiracetam does not alter basic cell characteristics and normal neurotransmission.
-In vitro studies show that Levetiracetam affects intraneuronal Ca2+ levels by partial inhibition of N-type Ca2+ currents and by reducing the release of Ca2+ from intraneuronal stores.
-In addition it partially reverses the reductions in GABA- and glycine-gated currents induced by zinc and β-carbolines.
+In vitro studies show that Levetiracetam affects intraneuronal Ca^{2^+} levels by partial inhibition of N-type Ca^{2^+} currents and by reducing the release of Ca^{2^+} from intraneuronal stores.
+In addition it partially reverses the reductions in GABA- and glycine-gated currents induced by zinc and β -carbolines.
 Furthermore, Levetiracetam has been shown in in vitro studies to bind to a specific site in rodent brain tissue.
 This binding site is the synaptic vesicle protein 2A, believed to be involved in vesicle fusion and neurotransmitter exocytosis.
 Levetiracetam and related analogs show a rank order of affinity for binding to the synaptic vesicle protein 2A which correlates with the potency of their antiseizure protection in the mouse audiogenic model of epilepsy.
 This finding suggests that the interaction between Levetiracetam and the synaptic vesicle protein 2A seems to contribute to the antiepileptic mechanism of action of the medicinal product.
-Therapeutic Indications Levetiracetam is Indicated as Monotherapy in the Treatment of Partial onset seizures with or without secondary generalization in adults and adolescents from 16 years of age with newly diagnosed epilepsy.
-Levetiracetam is Indicated as Adjunctive Therapy in the Treatment of - Partial onset seizures with or without secondary generalization in adults, adolescents, children from 4 years of age with epilepsy. - Myoclonic seizures in adults and adolescents from 12 years of age with juvenile myoclonic epilepsy.
-Primary generalized tonic clonic solityres in adults and adolescents from 12 years of age with idional design. - Primary generalized tonic-clonic seizures in adults and adolescents from 12 years of age with idiopathic generalized epilepsy.
+Therapeutic Indications Levetiracetam is Indicated as Monotherapy in the Treatment of: Partial onset seizures with or without secondary generalization in adults and adolescents from 16 years of age with newly diagnosed epilepsy.
+Levetiracetam is Indicated as Adjunctive Therapy in the Treatment of: - Partial onset seizures with or without secondary generalization in adults, adolescents, children from 4 years of age with epilepsy.
+Myoclonic seizures in adults and adolescents from 12 years of age with juvenile myoclonic epilepsy. - Primary generalized tonic-clonic seizures in adults and adolescents from 12 years of age with idiopathic generalized englessy.
 Levetiracetam concentrate is an alternative for patients (adults and children from 4 years of age) when oral administration is temporarily not feasible.
 Contraindications Levetiracetam is contraindicated in: